Please ensure Javascript is enabled for purposes of website accessibility

 Gardener Parent Overview

-A gardening parent has put their own air mask on and sends the message, “I'm here for you, this sucks, this is hard, this is not what either of us wants.”
+A gardening parent has put their own air mask on and sends the message, “I'm here for you.
+This sucks, this is hard, this is not what either of us wants.”
 They will be able to ask, listen and co-create trust, respect, and autonomy.
 They can meet the child exactly where they are and see mistakes as opportunities to learn and grow.

-You now are in a safe place to explore
+You are now in a safe place to explore

-I invite you to consider, what is the relationship that you are co-creating?
+I invite you to consider, what is the relationship that you are co-creating.

-Maybe, you've seen traits of both types of parents.
-Perhaps, this allows you to reflect and ask, “which times do I show up and feel that I'm co-creating, like a gardener?
+Maybe you've seen traits of both types of parents.
+Perhaps this allows you to reflect and ask, “Which times do I show up and feel that I'm co-creating, like a gardener?
 Which times am I showing up and co-creating like a carpenter?”

-Above is information for you to explore, what you want to co-create with your child.
+Above is information for you to explore what you want to co-create with your child.
 Are you cultivating trust, warmth, and connection or cultivating more in that fear-based lens?

 A final question, where would you like to adjust, where would you like to strengthen, or where would you like to deepen the relationship with yourself and with your children?

 This work is deep and sometimes triggering.
 I am here to guide and support you along your journey.
-I invite you to join my free Facebook Community, Positive Parenting with MegAnne Ford.
-There you can share your thoughts and takeaways.